Israeli Prime Minister Tweets About Advancing ‘War With Iran,’ But Twitter Post Is Quickly Deleted And Changed

 Nonetheless, the AP characterized Netanyahu’s comments as “belligerent,” saying that the Israeli PM’s remarks “went further than Netanyahu’s usual warnings about Iran.”

-In the United States, Donald Trump’s statements towards Iran appear to line up with Netanyahu’s “belligerent” posture.
+In the United States, Donald Trump’s statements toward Iran appear to line up with Netanyahu’s “belligerent” posture.
 According to a Washington Post analysis published last week, Trump’s public statements have pushed the U.S. in the direction of war with Iran, and Trump’s “words and actions have created greater risk that we could wind up in direct military conflict with our four-decade rival.”

 Last July, Trump posted an all-capitalized Twitter message aimed at Iranian leadership in which he warned, “NEVER, EVER THREATEN THE UNITED STATES AGAIN OR YOU WILL SUFFER CONSEQUENCES THE LIKES OF WHICH FEW THROUGHOUT HISTORY HAVE EVER SUFFERED BEFORE.”